Engine Swap Basics

 Another reason for a motor swap is practicality.
 If you have a worn-out engine that's obsolete or you can no longer get parts for, a more modern replacement is often the more economical path.

-A third reason for a motor swap is convenience.
-Rather than hassle with rebuilding an old engine, replace it with a motor that's already running or rebuilt.
-The availability of today's crate motors make them a very popular engine swap solution.
+Rather than hassle with rebuilding an old engine, replacing it with a motor that's already running or rebuilt is easier.
+The wide variety of crate motors makes this a very popular solution.

 Installing The Motor Is Only The Beginning